Texas124/ZZZ-Integrity-Fix-Manual/README.md

 - rename revision.txt to revision(unformatted)

 **What Patch! button don't?:**
-- it would not remove the revision file if the textbox is empty/it will keep the old revision file
+- remove the revision file if the textbox is empty/it will keep the old revision file